Team-HighFive-DECO3500/highfive/docs/Evaluation.md

 1. **Captures thought process and mental models**

-Think aloud reveals users' expectations, confusions, and decision-making processes as they happen (Nielsen, 1993).
-Since KitchenKat expects to provide ambient awareness (Schmidt, 2002), we need to understand whether users naturally understand the system's information architecture without extra guidance.
-The protocol allows us to identify situations or moments where the design successfully fades into the background versus moments where it requires unexpected cognitive effort.
+Think aloud highlights users' expectations, confusions, and decision-making processes as they happen while interacting with the system (Nielsen, 1993).
+Since KitchenKat expects to provide ambient awareness (Schmidt, 2002), we need to understand whether users naturally understand the system's information without extra guidance.
+The protocol allows us to identify situations or moments where the design successfully fades into the background and the moments where it requires unexpected cognitive effort.

 2. **Reveals Social Interpretation**